socius-org/doc_sentibank/doc/SentiBank/Contributions.md

 # Contributions

-SentiBank is an open source project that encourages participation from the social science communities.
+Open collaboration with the community is at the core of our vision.
+We firmly believe that the power of collective intelligence can drive transformative progress in sentiment analysis.
+We value the insights and expertise of the wider community, and we actively encourage contributions from researchers, scholars, and practitioners alike.

+We invite users to actively participate in shaping the future of SentiBank by suggesting additions and requesting new sentiment lexicons.
+Your input is invaluable in ensuring that SentiBank remains comprehensive and up-to-date, reflecting the ever-evolving landscape of sentiments across diverse domains.

+Moreover, we welcome the opportunity to collaborate with passionate individuals and teams to create entirely new sets of sentiment dictionaries.
+Whether you're an expert in a specific field, a data enthusiast, or simply someone with a passion for emotions and data, there's a place for you at SentiBank.

 This section provides guidelines for contributing new lexicons, requesting modifications, and contributing to the codebase.

 ## Sharing New Lexicons